 Through other Atoll strands, Ian also pursues other artistic, non-profit and voluntary interests, working in the wider public realm.
 In doing this, he informally ploughs back the profits gained from his more commercial commissions to help sustain other cultural and community ‘placemaking’ affiliations.
 This includes volunteering and other negotiated pro bono work.

 At any one time, Atoll’s work is split to varying degrees between the four main working strands of:

 - Public Art – Collaborations and Curatorial Consultancy in Arts-Led Regeneration

 - Writing – Articles, Journalism & Blogs

 - Affiliations – Associations, Memberships & Volunteering

-Ian qualified as a Chartered Architect in 1990 after a 2-year VSO posting as Head Architect for the Maldives Ministry of Education, and after qualification also worked for 2 years in the tourist island design sector there.
-This was followed by 8-years working in the UK in both the community architecture and commercial sectors.
-For 4 years between 2000 and 2004, in a mid-career sabbatical, he began to expand on his past interests in the arts whilst on a temporary secondment as the Public Art & Architecture Officer for Arts Council England, North West.
+Ian qualified as a Chartered Architect over 30-years ago in 1990, following a 2-year VSO posting as Head Architect working for the Republic of Maldives’ Ministry of Education.
+After qualification he also worked for 2 further years in the tourist island design sector there.
+This spell overseas was then followed by 8-years working in the UK in both the community architecture and commercial sectors.
+For 4 years between 2000 and 2004, in a mid-career sabbatical, he began to expand on his parallel interests in the arts whilst on a temporary secondment as the Public Art & Architecture Officer for Arts Council England, North West.
 Following this, Ian launched Atoll, his self-styled ‘architecture and art collaborative’ in January 2005.
-This practice has now been running for over 14 years (and over 12 years as a limited company).
+This practice has now been running for over 17 years (and 15 years as a limited company).

 Check out and download the RIBA’s PDF guide Working with an Architect for your Home and refer online for any planning or building regulation guidance on the Planning Portal (i.e. the national planning and building regulations information service).